 The Private Prison Project is an effort to use public records laws around the country to draw attention to the gaps and blocks in accountability around the for-profit detention industry.
 By contributing, you’ll be helping us fund fees and release records to policy makers, journalists, lawyers, and curious individuals nationwide.

-Backed by Kevin Pierce, Michael Morisy, Annette Heist, carolina guerrero, and 98 others.
+Backed by Kevin Pierce, Annette Heist, carolina guerrero, Nicholas Barry, and 101 others.

 - Kevin Pierce